dalequark/daleonai/_posts/2020-09-01-convert-pdfs-to-audiobooks-with-machine-learning.md

 ### Finding Relevant Text with Spit and Glue and Font Sizes

 Look, I'm no sissy--I've spent a lot of my life labeling training data (even though, these days, you [really don't have to](https://cloud.google.com/ai-platform/data-labeling/docs)).
-But for this project, I wondered if I could use a heuristic hack rather than labeling data and to train a model myself.
+But for this project, I wondered if I could use a simple heuristic (one that would let me avoid labeling data) instead.

 I figured you could learn a lot just by looking at font size.
 For example: the title of a paper is probably written in the largest text size.
 Meanwhile, body text is the most common text in a document.
 Using those observations, I used this heuristic: